Influenza: Birds

 AIVs have occasionally infected humans through aerosols, fomites, and contaminated water.
 Direction transmission from wild birds is rare.
 Instead, most transmission involves domestic poultry, mainly chickens, ducks, and geese but also a variety of other birds such as guinea fowl, partridge, pheasants, and quails.
 The primary risk factor for infection with AIVs is exposure to birds in farms and live poultry markets.
 Typically, infection with an AIV has an incubation period of 3–5 days but can be up to 9 days.
 H5N1 and H7N9 cause severe lower respiratory tract illness, whereas other AIVs such as H9N2 cause a more mild upper respiratory tract illness, commonly with conjunctivitis.
 Limited transmission of avian H2, H5-7, H9, and H10 subtypes from one person to another through respiratory droplets, aerosols, and fomites has occurred, but sustained human-to-human transmission of AIVs has not occurred.
-Before 2013, H5N1 was the most common AIV to infect humans.
-Since then, H7N9 has been responsible for most human cases.

 Pigs

 Influenza in pigs is a respiratory disease similar to influenza in humans and is found worldwide.
 Asymptomatic infections are common.
 Symptoms typically appear 1–3 days after infection and include fever, lethargy, anorexia, weight loss, labored breathing, coughing, sneezing, and nasal discharge.
 In sows, pregnancy may be aborted.
 Complications include secondary infections and potentially fatal bronchopneumonia.
 Pigs become contagious within a day of infection and typically spread the virus for 7–10 days, which can spread rapidly within a herd.
-Pigs usually recover from infection within 3–7 days after symptoms appear.
+Pigs usually recover within 3–7 days after symptoms appear.
 Prevention and control measures include inactivated vaccines and culling infected herds.
-The influenza viruses usually responsible for swine flu are IAV subtypes H1N1, H1N2, and H3N2.
+Influenza A virus subtypes H1N1, H1N2, and H3N2 are usually responsible for swine flu.

-Some IAVs can be transmitted via aerosols from pigs to humans and vice versa.
-Furthermore, pigs, along with bats and quails, are recognized as a mixing vessel of influenza viruses because they have both α-2,3 and α-2,6 sialic acid receptors in their respiratory tract.
+Some influenza A viruses can be transmitted via aerosols from pigs to humans and vice versa.
+Pigs, along with bats and quails, are recognized as a mixing vessel of influenza viruses because they have both α-2,3 and α-2,6 sialic acid receptors in their respiratory tract.
 Because of that, both avian and mammalian influenza viruses can infect pigs.
-If co-infection occurs, then reassortment is possible.
-A notable example of this was the reassortment of a swine, avian, and human influenza virus in 2009, resulting in a novel H1N1 strain that caused the 2009 flu pandemic.
-Spillover events from humans to pigs, however, appear to be more common than from pigs to humans.
+If co-infection occurs, reassortment is possible.
+A notable example of this was the reassortment of a swine, avian, and human influenza virus that caused the 2009 flu pandemic.
+Spillover events from humans to pigs appear to be more common than from pigs to humans.